emqx/cloud-docs/en_US/overview.md

 - **Device up/down history**:

-  - The platform writes the up/down information to the private database or sends it to the self-built service (Web service) when the device is online or offline through the Data Integrations.
+  - The platform writes the up/down information to the private database or sends it to the self-built service (Web service) when the device is online or offline through the data integrations.
   - ACL Permission Management: The platform adds, deletes, checks, and changes ACL permissions through REST API.

-- **Online device kick-off**: The platform kicks off the online device
+- **Online device kick-off**: The platform kicks off the online device.

-- **Proxy subscription**: The platform subscribes or unsubscribes topics for online devices through the REST API
+- **Proxy subscription**: The platform subscribes or unsubscribes topics for online devices through the REST API.

-- **Publishing messages to devices**: The platform publishes messages to specified topics through REST API or MQTT access, and supports batch operation
+- **Publishing messages to devices**: The platform publishes messages to specified topics through REST API or MQTT access and supports batch operation.

 - **Business statistics such as messages sent and received and number of connections**: Get the relevant statistics through REST API.

 **Professional and Premium plans only**

-- **Bridging/storage of device messages**: Store device events (up/down, subscribe/unsubscribe, message publishing) and message data to private databases (mainstream relational/non-relational, various temporal databases), message queues Kafka, and self-built web services via Data Integrations.
+- **Bridging/storage of device messages**: Store device events (up/down, subscribe/unsubscribe, message publishing) and message data to private databases (mainstream relational/non-relational, various temporal databases), message queues Kafka, and self-built web services via data integrations.

 **Premium Plan only**